 Located in the heart of Istanbul's historic peninsula and boasting striking views, the Armada hotel offers guests a unique experience.
 A 10-minute walk from Topkapi Palace, Armada Istanbul Old City features a rooftop terrace restaurant with views of the Hagia Sophia, the Blue Mosque and the Sea of Marmara.
 Rooms at the Armada have decorated, wooden panels and traditional fabrics.
 Each includes a flat-screen TV, minibar and modern bathroom with organic bath products.
 The healthy breakfast buffet offers homemade breads, jams and pastries.
 The fresh and dried fruits are organic and provide an energetic way to start the day.
 Guests can enjoy their meals at the Armada Terrace Restaurant and Bar on the rooftop with magnificent views.
 Drinks can be enjoyed at the Guest Lounge, which organizes a permanent display of 50’s and 60’s radios.
 Old City Hotel Armada offers 24-hour room service, free Wi-Fi and a guest relations desk.
 Guests can take a 10-minute walk to Sultanahmet Square or enjoy a 20-minute walk to Istanbul’s Grand Bazaar.

 Upon arrival enjoy a welcome briefing and orientation walking tour of the hotel area.
 Your guide will show you nearby restaurants, shops and sites.
-Time permitting, runners can go to the Marathon Expo to pick up your race packages today.
-Otherwise, we’ll find time tomorrow or Saturday.
 The remainder of the day is at leisure.

 Thursday, November 14